 What Is An Assist In Hockey?

-A hockey assist occurs when a player passes the puck to a teammate that sets them up to score a goal.
-If their teammates scores a goal, the passer is awarded a point for an assist.
+A hockey assist is a statistic that records when a player passes the puck to a teammate that sets them up to score a goal.
+If their teammate scores a goal, the passer is awarded a point for an assist.
 There can be two assists given for each goal.

 Primary vs. Secondary Assist